bhargavtejasw/boutique-assignment/README.md

 The E-commerce website `Online Boutique` is a microservices-based application that has 11 microservices.
 These microservices are supposed to be deployed on a Kubernetes cluster using [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and their respective [Services](https://kubernetes.io/docs/concepts/services-networking/service/) to expose them internally in the cluster.
 There is one additional service (named `frontend-external` of type `NodePort`) used to expose the application outside of the cluster.

+### submission-

+check SOLUTION.MD for errors and issues solved and test/load-generator.txt

 ### Your goals are to

 1. Create a multi-node Kubernetes cluster (using kind) and deploy the application on it.